 10 Things To Do When Your Kids Are Hurting

 God uses trials to strengthen and refine us.
-And although He allows the things that happen in my kids’ lives for a reason, we can trust His reasons are good!
+And although He allows pain in my children’s lives, I can trust that His reasons are good.

 Ways to Help Your Child Cope with Pain